fsuri/Pequin-Artifact/RunningExperiments.md

 Peak throughput reported in the paper corresponds to maximum attained throughput; latency reported corresponds to latency measured at the "ankle" point, i.e. a bit before latency starts to spike.

+> :warning: The `stats.json` file contains aggregate throughput and latency statistics, as well as statistics for individual transaction types (e.g. `new-order` in TPC-C).
+Make sure that you are looking at the `combined` statistics as described in section [Parsing Outputs](#output)!!

 #### 1. **Pesto**: